The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \section{Background and Related Work}

 This section presents the notion of difficulty and the concept of novelty in the context of physical worlds and AI.
-We also discuss the related work in physics simulation games, qualitative physics which is used in developing the difficulty measure, and a brief description of our experimental domain-Angry Birds.
+We also discuss the related work in physics simulation games, qualitative physics which is used in developing the difficulty measure, and a brief description of our experimental domain - Angry Birds.